komy640/Windows-Investigation/README.md

-# Windows Investigation Repository
+# Windows Investigation
 <img src="https://github.com/user-attachments/assets/6cc2e947-e9bf-4a86-b92e-cc0d9940a5fb" width="1000" height="500">

 ## Summary

 This repository is designed as an informational resource for professionals looking to understand Windows forensic investigation techniques.
-It provides details on key tactics, tools, and procedures (TTPs) for log analysis, memory forensics, persistence detection, and attack mitigation.
+It provides details on key tactics, tools, and procedures (TTPs) for log analysis, persistence detection, and attack mitigation.

 ## Table of Contents